longturn/freeciv21/docs/Contributing/dev-env.rst

   $ cd $HOME/GitHub

-Now you want to clone the respository.
-You can get the appropriate command by going to your forked copy in a browser, click the code button and then select the SSH option as shown in this sample screenshot:
+You can get the appropriate path by going to your forked copy in a browser, click the code button and then select the SSH option as shown in this sample screenshot:

 .. image:: ../_static/images/github_clone_ssh.png
     :align: center